What is a second mortgage?

 Therefore, you could borrow up to $240,000 with the second mortgage to maintain a combined LVR of 80%.

-You may need a second mortgage if you act as a guarantor on a mortgage for your children or other family members.
-Some lenders (e.g. Bankwest, Commonwealth Bank) offer guarantor loans structured as two separate home loans: one secured by the property being purchased and another secured by a portion of your equity (usually just enough to reduce the LVR to 80%).
+If you’re acting as a guarantor on a mortgage for your children or other family members, some lenders – such as Bankwest and Commonwealth Bank – offer guarantor loans structured as two separate home loans.
+One is secured by the property being purchased, and the other is secured by a portion of your equity (typically just enough to reduce the loan-to-value ratio to 80%).

 There may be instances where refinancing your current loan doesn’t make financial sense.
 For instance, if you're locked into a fixed-rate loan and face high break costs, you might choose a second mortgage instead.
 Similarly, if you’re on a competitive fixed rate, you may opt for a second mortgage to maintain that rate.